 As cool as Kuratas looks, it isn’t a killing machine.
 The mecha has weapons, such as a LOHAS launcher that can shoot filled water bottles at a target, albeit inaccurately, and twin Gatling guns that track and fire off 6,000 BBs a minute that can be triggered by the pilot smiling, part of a tracking system that is aptly named the “Smile Shot.”

 Check out the instructional video, which shows off the features of the Kuratas:

 According to Suidobashi, Kuratas is dubbed an “art project” to fulfill the dream of piloting your very own mecha.
 So, it’s really a proof-of-concept kind of project, as it is currently difficult to imagine what you’d do with a mecha as a civilian.
 The idea here is to show off what can be done, fulfill some childhood dreams, and inspire others in the robotics field.

 But Kuratas is far from a combat ready mecha.

 One of the biggest problems to solve with robotic exoskeletons is mobility.
-Fans of anime know that mecha don’t just fly, they demonstrate a wide range of maneuvers with as much flexibility, speed, and responsiveness as a solider can demonstrate on the ground.
+Fans of anime know that mecha don’t just fly, they’re capable of a wide range of maneuvers with as much flexibility, speed, and responsiveness as a solider on the ground.
 Furthermore, mecha can transform from a humanoid form into other various modes that accentuate certain features, like flight.
 It also remains to be seen in what instances a mecha would be superior to modern firepower.
-Still, large-scale exoskeleton robots remain a R&D target in Japan, everything from simple Land Walker mecha from 2006 to a power loader, and with each project, solutions to problems are found that can aid other robot projects.
+Still, large-scale exoskeleton robots remain a R&D target in Japan, everything from the simple Land Walker mecha from 2006 to a power loader, and with each project, solutions to problems are found that can aid other robot projects.